 Spider veins (referred to medically as telangectasias) and varicose veins are not the same — and one does not necessarily lead to the other.
 Whereas, varicose veins are large, swollen and occur singularly on the legs, spider veins are delicate and tend to develop in clusters.
 They are, however, caused by similar factors.

-Spider veins can be caused by hormones and often increase during pregnancy.
-Although spider veins do not often produce symptoms, they can along with deeper feeder veins cause itching, burning and discomfort.
+Spider veins can be caused by a variety of reasons including genetics, age, trauma, hormones and often increase during pregnancy.
+Although spider veins do not often produce symptoms, they can along with deeper feeder veins cause itching, burning, restlessness, and leg pain.
 Spider veins occur most often in women, although they are also seen in men.

-If you are genetically predisposed to them, you may not be able to completely prevent their occurrance.
-There are, however, some preventative steps you can take to decrease the likelihood of developing varicose and spider veins including: improving your overall health, excercising to help pump blood back into your heart – preventing blood from pooling in your leg veins, and maintaining a healthy weight.
+If you are genetically predisposed to them, you may not be able to completely prevent their occurrence.
+There are, however, some preventative steps you can take to decrease the likelihood of developing varicose and spider veins including: improving your overall health, exercising to help pump blood back into your heart – preventing blood from pooling in your leg veins, and maintaining a healthy weight.

 Your ability to resume activity depends on the treatment you receive.
-Some treatments may require you to postpone strenous activities for up to one week.
+Some treatments may require you to postpone strenuous activities for up to one week.

 The number of treatments to provide you with the results you want to achieve will be determined during your initial consultation session where a personalized treatment plan will be developed.
 For most large bulging veins, one treatment is all that is needed.
 Spider veins do require several treatments.
 The average person requires 3-5 sessions spaced 4-6 weeks apart in order to get resolution.

 It depends on the type of treatment done.
-Endovenous ablation should take 2 hours and sclerotherapy should take only 30-45 minutes.
-It is important to note that multiple sessions will be required to completely treat your condition.
-Your doctor will have you come back every 6-8 weeks for sclerotherapy and this depends on the size and complexity your disease process.
+Endovenous ablation can take 1-2 hours.
+Microphlebectomy can take 1-2 hours.
+Sclerotherapy usually takes about 45 minutes.
+It is important to note that multiple sessions of different treatment modalities could be required to completely treat your condition.